shi-eo/shi-eo.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Remote Sensing, University of Electronic Science and Technology of China, 2018
+* Ph.D. in Remote Sensing, University of Electronic Science and Technology of China, 2018
 * B.S. in Spatial Information & Digital Technology, Chengdu University of Technology, China, 2012

 Work experience